-With the help of Mountain Vacation Specialist Kay Petrie we compiled a 5-day sample itinerary that showcases the world-class beginner experiences unique to Aspen Snowmass.
+With the help of Mountain Travel Expert Kay Petrie, we compiled a 5-day sample itinerary that showcases the world-class beginner experiences unique to Aspen Snowmass.

-Day 1: Fly into the Aspen airport and check in at the Limelight Hotel
+Day 1: Fly into the Aspen airport and check-in at the Timberline Condominiums At Snowmass

 The Aspen airport is one of the most convenient in Ski Country.
 In fact, the runway is only about a par 4 away from the X Games Superpipe.
 Flying into Aspen also provides the opportunity—if weather and time of day permit—to see all the “Power of Four” resorts from above.
-Once you have collected your luggage, head over to the Limelight Hotel, located in downtown Aspen, on their complimentary airport shuttle.
+Once you have collected your luggage, head over to the ski-in ski-out Timberline Condominiums.

 Day 2: Kick off your first day on the slopes with Beginner’s Magic™ at Snowmass